An intelligent tutor for planning in large partially observable environments: An intelligent tutor for planning in partially observable environments

 We applied our MGPO algorithm to improve the cognitive tutor introduced by \citep{Callaway2021Leveraging} so that it can discover and teach good planning strategies for environments that are large and partially observable.
 Since the VOC values computed by our MGPO algorithm are only approximate, we decided to impose the same delay penalty ($d(c_i)$) for all planning operations $c_i$ who have a negative VOC or whose VOC differs by more than a fixed threshold of $0.05$ from the action with the highest VOC according to MGPO.
 Choosing the termination action $\perp$ when MGPO does not terminate planning leads to an additional delay penalty that was proportional to an estimate of how valuable it would have been to do more planning in the current belief state.
 The termination delay penalty is calculated by taking the proportion between the VOC of the best meta-action in the current belief state and the highest VOC observed in any earlier planning step (see Equation~\ref{eq:delay}).
 Intuitively, this proportion describes how valuable planning in the current belief state is when compared to the initial belief state, where the delay for falsely terminating planning is set to $d_{\text{max}}$.
 In our implementation, we set $d_c$ to $3$ seconds and $d_{\text{max}}$ to $4$ seconds.

-Our simplifications to the delay calculation make it feasible to compute metacognitive feedback for environments, for which this was previously intractable because of their large size and partial observability.
+Since planning actions in the partially observable setting are repeatable, the space of possible belief states is extremely vast and pre-computing the tutor's feedback is not feasible.
+Instead, our tutor provides feedback by using MGPO to compute the VOC of all available planning actions on the fly for every belief state the learner finds themselves in.
+This is made possible by our simplifications to the delay calculation and the overall computational efficiency of MGPO.